JustBoyke/JustBoyke/README.md

 My name is Boyke.
 I am a developer (self taught), business owner and content creator.
-I live in a small town in The Netherlands (No i am not wearing those wooden shoes)
+I live in a small town in The Netherlands (Before you ask: No i am not wearing those wooden shoes, Yes i love cheese)

 🔭 I’m currently working on: A custom invoicing, CRM and Support Desk system for our company.